nickrigby/silc-nav/readme.md

 </nav>
 ```

-## SASS variables
+## Styling
-The nav component is set up with no deliberate styling.
-However, a number of [SASS variables](src/scss/_variables.scss) can be overridden to easily add style.
+As with all Silk components, no deliberate style has been added.
+However, through a SASS fallback system, a number of [SASS variables](src/scss/_variables.scss) are available to easily apply design without having to write your own selectors.